thunder-project/thunder/python/doc/install_ec2.rst

 Use the iPython notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The iPython notebook is an especially useful way to do analyses interactively and look at results.
 In order to connect to the iPython notebook with your web browser, you will need to establish access to the iPython server running on your EC2 master node.
 There are two methods for doing this, described below.
-Both methods work equally well, but one may be better suited to your particular workflow so we leave it up to you to choose!
+Both methods work equally well, but one or the other may be better suited to your particular workflow so we leave it up to you to choose!

 **Method 1: Connect directly over SSL**